JeffreyTangMain/3DS-Dev-Area-Template/README.md

 # 3DS-Dev-Area-Template
 A template work area for modifying and recompiling 3DS CIAs.
 Feel free to delete the .placeholder files after downloading a copy of this repo.

 Modify 0_Variables.txt to set paths and output names.
+Modify 0_Build_CIA.bat to enable hash updating or encryption by removing their arguments (--not-update-exefs-hash --not-update-romfs-hash --not-encrypt) from the command near the top.
 You have to dump your own CIA after getting one before being able to use this template.

 Your *unmodified* dump of the CIA will be put into 1_Clean_CIA_Dump alongside the existing .exe files.
 This should be the dump you want to put your mods onto and it should have a romfs folder, an exefs folder, all the ncch files needed to build the CIA, exefsheader.bin, exheader.bin, ncchheader.bin, and plain.bin.